 Importation of presents marking official visits or activity

-You can import presents in the context of international relations free from payment of Customs Duty and Value-Added Tax (VAT) if:
+You can import presents in the context of international relations without payment of Customs Duty and Value-Added Tax (VAT) if:

 - you receive a present from the host authority in a non-European Union (EU) country where you make an official visit